fondbot/docs/en/interactions.md

 Create new interaction by running toolbelt command:

-    php bin/toolbelt make:interaction AskCity
+    php toolbelt make:interaction AskCity

-This command will generate `src/Interactions/AskCityInteraction.php` file which will contain the following class:
+This command will generate `app/Interactions/AskCityInteraction.php` file which will contain the following class:

     <?php